Wake Up and Join Me! An Energy-Efficient Algorithm for Maximal Matching in Radio Networks: Neighbor Assignment Functions

 It is easy to see that, for a directed cycle, whose edges are $e_1, \dots, e_{\ell}$, a single matching consisting of the even edges, $e_2, e_4, \dots,$, will cover all the vertices if $\ell$ is even, and all but one vertex if $\ell$ is odd.
 Therefore, one matching covers the component if $\ell$ is even, and two if $\ell$ is odd.

 For the star with bi-directed edge, the maximum load equals the degree, $d$, of the center vertex.
 And a matching cover consists of the $d$ single edges that make up the star.

 In this way, we can build up our matching cover component by component, noting that if every component has a matching cover of size at most $k$, then so does the entire graph.
-Since the only case when our matching cover was smaller than the maximum load for the component was when $L=1$, the proof is complete. \end{proof}
+Since the only case when our matching cover was bigger than the maximum load for the component was when $L=1$, the proof is complete. \end{proof}

-Song, Wang, and Yuan~\cite{wang2014matching} have given an $O(n^3)$-time centralized algorithm for finding the minimum number of matchings needed to cover a graph.
-In light of Theorem~\ref{thm:NAF-mc}, their result implies an $O(n^3)$ algorithm for finding the minimum-load NAF for any graph.
+Wang, Song, and Yuan~\cite{wang2014matching} have given an $O(n^3)$-time centralized algorithm for finding the minimum number of matchings needed to cover a graph.
+In light of Theorem~\ref{thm:NAF-mc}, their result implies an $O(n^3)$ time algorithm for finding the minimum-load NAF for any graph.

 In the distributed and low-energy setting, it is unlikely that we can achieve such an ambitious goal.
-For instance, a node cannot determine its exact degree without receiving that many messages successfully, which may require linear energy.
+For instance, a node cannot determine its exact degree without sending and/or receiving at least that many messages successfully, which may require linear energy.
 Instead, we aim for the less ambitious goal of finding a NAF whose maximum load is well within our energy budget.
 Our next result shows that this is possible, assuming one exists.